-For this month's Sunday Edition, we introduce you to London-based contemporary textile and performance artist, Enam Gbewonyo.
+We introduce you to London-based contemporary textile and performance artist, Enam Gbewonyo.
 Enam first came to our attention at ‘Christie’s Lates: Women in the Arts’, event last year.
 Like Enam, our investigations into textiles, surface and materiality play a fundamental role in the creative design process here at Turnbull.
 Meticulous research and a reinterpretation of the past in a contemporary context, whilst staying true to tradition, is also something that spoke to us strongly from Enam's work.
 Set to perform at Two Temple Place this Spring, however, due to the lockdown it has since been postponed, we caught up with Enam at home to discuss her artistic practice, her Ghanaian heritage, and the materiality of tights.

 Among the influences evident in your work, it’s clear that your heritage plays a significant role in your processes and creative output.
 Can you tell us more about this, and what it means to you?

 (Left) Enam Gbewonyo.
 (Right) Enam's, Teetering on the edge of visibility, the invisible disguised as visible IV detail. ©️Jennifer Moyes photography.

 My heritage has always been intrinsic to my work, whether I knew it or not.
 It has only recently dawned on me just how interlinked my heritage is with my work.
 I’m a Ghanaian Ewe, and historically the Ewe’s trade was primarily weaving and fishing.
 We are also storytellers.
 With that in mind, it’s no surprise that I am both a textile and performance artist.
 It’s literally in my blood.
 But there are also a couple of beautiful serendipitous elements to the story that make it extra special.